 After reading the chapters from the Qur'an listed above, please address the following questions: What stands out to you as the major themes in these sections?
 How do these particular themes compare to Christian theology and New Testament motifs?
 What appears to be the view of Christians/Christianity in these passages from the Qur'an?
 In what ways do the figures of Mary and Christ, in their Qur'anic context, resonate with traditional Christian interpretations?
 Does any of the language used in Surat Maryam have a familiar tone to New Testament passages?
-Topics: Viewing The Message (Movie) about the early career of Muhammad Tuesday, July 14th Topics: The Abbasid Revolution, the Golden Age of Islam, Science and Philosophy under the Caliphates, Sectarian Disputes Readings:

-- 1. Brown, A New Introduction to Islam, Chapter 11 - 2.
-Selections from al-Jahiz PDF; from the Life and Works of Jahiz, translated by Charles Pellat, The University of California Press, 1969. pp. 1-5, 128-132, 180-184. - 3.
-Ibn Fadlan on The Rus PDF; from Ibn Fadlan's Journey to Russia: A Tenth-Century Traveler from Baghdad to the Volga, edited and translated by Richard Frye, Princeton, NJ: Weiner Pub., 2005. pp. 62-73.
-Thursday, July 16th Topics: The Crusader period, Christian-Muslim relations in the High Middle Ages Readings:

-- 1. Brown, A New Introduction to Islam, Chapter 13 - 2.
-Selections from William of Tyre PDF; from William of Tyre's A History of Deeds Done Beyond the Sea. trans. by Babcock, Emily Atwater and Krey, August C. Columbia University Press, 1943. pp. 360-378. - 3.
-Selections from Fulcher of Chartres PDF; from Fulk of Chartres, A History of the Expedition to Jerusalem, trans.
+Topics: In-class Movie - The Message; portrayal of the religious career of Muhammad Wednesday, July 19th Topics: The Abbasid Revolution, the Golden Age of Islam, Science and Philosophy under the Caliphates, Sectarian Disputes Readings: 1.
+Brown, A New Introduction to Islam, Chapter 11 Thursday, July 20th Topics: The Crusader period, Christian-Muslim relations in the High Middle Ages Readings: 1.
+Brown, A New Introduction to Islam, Chapter 13 2.
+Selections from William of Tyre PDF; from William of Tyre's A History Deeds Done Beyond the Sea. trans. by Babcock, Emily Atwater and Krey, August C. Columbia University Press, 1943. pp. 360-378.
+3. Selections from Fulcher of Chartres PDF; from Fulk of Chartres, A History of the Expedition to Jerusalem, trans.
 Frances Rita Ryan.
-University of Tennesee Press, 1969.
-Chapters 27 & 28.
-4. Selection from Osama Ibn Munqidh PDF; An Arab-Syrian Gentleman and Warrior in the Period of the Crusades; Memoirs of Usāmah ibn-Munqidh (Kitab al i'tibar), trans. by Phillip Hitti, New York, 1929. pp. 160-168.
-Monday, July 20th Essay #2 Due in Class on Monday Directions:
+University of Tennesee Press, 1969. pp. 121-123 Monday, July 24th Essay #2 Due in Class on Monday Directions:

 After reading the various selections from the past week, how has your view of medieval Islam changed?
 Does this Muslim culture of the Near East appear to be an enlightened and sophisticated civilization?
 What kinds of artistic and literary achievements stand out the most to you?
 How does this contrast with the view of Islam depicted in the Crusader literature?
 In light of the readings, how has your view of the Crusades been challenged?
 Does this appear to have been a "Holy War", or something else?
 Topics: The Coming of the Mongols, the Arrival of the Turks Readings: 1.
 Brown, A New Introduction to Islam, Chapter 14 2.
 "The Ottoman Milieu" PDF; in Mark D. Angel, The Foundations of Sephardic Spirituality: The Inner Life of Jews in the Ottoman Empire.
 Jewish Lights Pub., 2006. pp. 37-46.

-Tuesday, July 21st Topics: Muslim Spain in the High Middle Ages, the Fall of al-Andalus, The Safavid & Mughal Empires Readings: 1.
+Wednesday, July 26th Topics: Muslim Spain in the High Middle Ages, the Fall of al-Andalus, The Safavid & Mughal Empires Readings: 1.
 "The Path to Expulsion" PDF; from Jane Gerber, The Jews of Spain: A History of the Sephardic Experience.
 New York: Free Press, 1994. pp. 115-134.

 2. "An Experiment in Synthesis" PDF; from Abraham Eraly, The Mughal Throne: A Saga of India's Great Emperors.
 London: Phoenix Press, 2004. pp. 181-201.

-Thursday, July 23rd Topics: the Napoleonic Campaign in Egypt, Islam and the West during the Enlightenment Age, Intellectual Responses to Colonialism, Orientalism Readings: 1.
+Thursday, July 27th Topics: the Napoleonic Campaign in Egypt, Islam and the West during the Enlightenment Age, Intellectual Responses to Colonialism, Orientalism Readings: 1.
 Brown, A New Introduction to Islam, Chapter 15 2.
 Sayyid Qutb - "Social Justice in Islam" PDF; in Islam in Transition, ed.
 Donohue and Esposito.
 Oxford University Press, 1982. pp. 123-129.